 The Delhi Shops & Establishment Act provides for the following privilege leave:

-- Employees who have worked for at least one year with the establishment are entitled to privilege leave for a period of 15 days;
+- Employees who have worked for at least one year with the establishment are entitled to privileged leave for a period of 15 days;

-- Employees who have completed four months of continuous employment are entitled to at least five days of privilege leave;
+- Employees who have completed four months of continuous employment are entitled to at least five days of privileged leave;

-- Employees are permitted to accumulate privilege leave up to three times that permitted to be used in one year, meaning thereby that employees can accumulate up to 45 days; and
+- Employees are permitted to accumulate privilege leave up to three times of what permitted to be used in one year, meaning that employees can accumulate up to 45 days; and

 - Employees are also entitled to financial reimbursement in case they resign or are terminated from the establishment without having used the privilege leave.